theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 ### Step 7: Start qrl_walletd (if you want it)

-It will take some time for the QRL node to upgrade the state (should be less than 10 minutes), after that, you can start the wallet daemon again
+It will take some time for the QRL node to upgrade the state (should be less than 10 minutes), after that, you can start the wallet daemon again.

 ```bash
 qrl_walletd